 - Our minister represents Unitarian Universalist values with integrity in the larger community.
 He/she initiates outreach activities and collaborates with other churches, while developing and supporting UUCSV congregants as fellow ministers in the world.

-- We pledge to live our Seven Unitarian Universalist Principles both within UUCSV and in the larger community through active service and ministering to others.
+- We pledge to live our Eight Unitarian Universalist Principles both within UUCSV and in the larger community through active service and ministering to others.

 - We make visitors welcome through our attention and warmth.

 - We communicate respectfully, honestly, lovingly and directly with the minister and with each other.
 Because ours is a free church and pulpit we all bear responsibility and accountability for what we say or do in community on behalf of our church.
 We model integrity by directly communicating with any person(s) with whom we are concerned.
 We especially make sure to communicate in person when dealing with sensitive matters.

 - We pledge our time, talent, and treasure to UUCSV as generously as we can and abide by those pledges.
 We volunteer in the many areas essential to the church.

 - We further engage in the life of UUCSV by our presence, our participation, and our connections with one another.
 And we remember to thank those who help keep UUCSV running smoothly.

 - We support the minister’s work with an open mind and heart.
 We understand that the minister is human and we have realistic expectations of her/him.
 We respect the minister’s time by making an appointment and bring to him/her only those concerns that involve the minister directly and not the purview of a UUCSV committee.

 - We put the welfare of UUCSV above individual preferences.